Sean Dominic

-Sean Dominic Martin is a Spanish-American television actor.
-He is recognized for playing the recurring role of recording producer Martin Jabari Johnson on the American mystery series, Greenleaf.
-Since 2019, he has played the role of Nate Hastings on the soap opera The Young and the Restless.
+Sean Dominic Martin is a Spanish-born American television actor.
+He is best known for playing the recurring role of recording producer Martin Jabari Johnson in the American mystery series Greenleaf.
+Since 2019, he has played Nate Hastings in the CBS soap opera television series The Young and the Restless, for which he received a Daytime Emmy Award nomination for Outstanding Supporting Actor in a Drama Series in 2026.

 Early life

 Dominic was born in Madrid.
-As a child, Dominic was a dancer, singer and a performer in stage plays.
-He began his career acting in a commercial in Atlanta, Georgia, and New York.
-Dominic earned his first credited television appearance in the comedy-drama television series Royal Pains in 2009.
-He also held recurring roles on Greenleaf, Situationships and Makeup X Breakup.
+As a child, he was a dancer, singer and a performer in stage plays.
+He began his acting career in a commercial in Atlanta, Georgia, and New York.
+He earned his first credited television appearance in the USA Network comedy-drama television series Royal Pains in 2009.
+He also held recurring roles in Greenleaf, Situationships (as Damian) and Makeup X Breakup (as Victor Parish).

-In 2018, Dominic starred in the action movie Running Out Of Time as the character Clarence with Tasha Smith and RonReaco Lee.

-In 2019, Dominic was cast as Nate Hastings on The Young and the Restless, first appearing in the April 10, 2019, episode.
-He replaced Brooks Darnell for the role.
+In 2018, Dominic starred as Clarence in the film Running Out Of Time, starring along with Tasha Smith and RonReaco Lee.
+In 2019, he was cast as Nate Hastings in the CBS soap opera television series The Young and the Restless, replacing actor Brooks Darnell.